New York Divorce Laws

 Some disputes are more difficult to resolve than others.
 Without an agreement, New York law will guide judges in their decisions on these issues:

 • Child support.
-This is usually the easiest issue to resolve, because New York law provides formulas for calculating child support, which is largely based on the spouses' income and the amount of time a child will spend with each parent.
+This is usually the easiest issue to resolve, because New York law has guidelines for calculating child support, which is largely based on the spouses' income and the amount of time a child will spend with each parent.

 • Child custody.
 Parents often find it more difficult to agree about custody and visitation, in part because these issues can be so emotionally charged.
 Settlement can be further complicated by any allegations—or documented history—of spousal or child abuse (domestic violence) by either parent.
 The bottom line is that New York child custody laws require judges to make sure that custody and visitation agreements and orders are in the best interests of the children.

 • Property and debts.
 New York law requires an "equitable division" of your marital property and debts.
 That means that the judge will decide what's fair under the circumstances of your case.
-Unlike what you'd see in a "community property" state like Texas, equitable distribution doesn't necessarily result in a 50-50 split.
+Unlike what you'd see in some "community property" states like California, equitable distribution doesn't necessarily result in a 50-50 split.

 Contested divorces tend to be very expensive.
 (Think legal fees.)
 The cost of divorce climbs as cases drag on without a settlement—and the bills are highest for couples who need a trial to resolve their issues.